NethermindEth/Forta-Agents/Benqi-Agents/Qi-Transfers/README.md

   - Severity is always set to "Info"
   - Type is always set to "Info"
   - Metadata includes:
-    - account: The account that gets the tokens
+    - account: The account that is receiving the tokens
     - balance: Balance of the account

 ## Test Data